zitadel/zitadel/site/docs/administrate/06-policies.en.md

 ### What are policies

-Polices are a means of enforcing certain behaviour of ZITADEL.
+Polices are a means of enforcing certain behavior of ZITADEL.
 ZITADEL defines a default policy on the system level.
 However a org. owner can change these aspects within his own org.

 Below is a list of available policies